jek-bao-choo/splunk-otel-example/apm-php/laravel8-apache2-ubuntu20dot04/README.md

 ```
 Ref: https://stackoverflow.com/a/10902492/3073280 & https://stackoverflow.com/a/48701463/3073280

-We are setting it as `SetEnv SIGNALFX_ENDPOINT_URL "http://localhost:9411/api/v2/traces"` because we sending it to Spunk OTel Collector's zipkin receiver
+- We could add `SetEnv SIGNALFX_TRACE_CLI_ENABLED "true"` to the above snippet.
+This is encouraged for the later `php artisan tinker` however, I did not test this personally.

----
+- We are setting it as `SetEnv SIGNALFX_ENDPOINT_URL "http://localhost:9411/api/v2/traces"` because we sending it to Spunk OTel Collector's zipkin receiver.
+It can work with sending `http://localhost:9080/v1/trace` i.e. smartagent/signalfx-forwarder too.
+So it is not necessary Zipkin at port 9411.
+This is also confirmed by testing that both work.

-These might not be important:
+- The paragraph might not be important:
 Or set it in .env ref: https://stackoverflow.com/a/34844105/3073280 for example
 ![signalfx php tracing](further-environment-settings.png "signalfx php tracing") These maybe optional in the .env.
 Will need to test it further.

 ---

 Once done the setup via SetEnv, we need to restart